ZupIT/beagle-docs/content/en/android/installing-beagle.md

 **Step 2: Create a BeagleSetup**

-After you have created the class shown in the previous step and annotated with @BeagleComponent, just build your project (to do this, press CTRL + F9) and Beagle will automatically create a BeagleSetup class, as shown in the figure below:
+After you have created the class shown in the previous step and annotated with @BeagleComponent, just build your project (press CTRL + F9) and Beagle will automatically create a BeagleSetup class, see the image below:

 ![BeagleSetup file](/shared/beaglesetup.png)